Your Cat Is Your Cousin

 Bacteria are an extreme case

-E. coli is the most extreme example shown because it separated so much earlier from the human evolutionary branch than the other examples.
-Also, having such a short generational life span dramatically increases the degrees removed.
+E. coli is the most extreme example shown because it separated much earlier from the human evolutionary branch than the other examples.
+Its short generational life span also dramatically increases the degrees removed.
 But even there we are cousins.

 How do we know this is true?

 How sure are scientists that all these lifeforms came from the same common ancestor?
-Based on current evidence, the scientific consensus is yes, amazing as that sounds, it’s true.
-This conclusion is based on the coding contained in the DNA.
-DNA is passed down from generation to generation, changing from time to time due to mutation but keeping much of the same fundamental chemical configuration.
+Based on current evidence, the scientific consensus is yes.
+As amazing as that sounds, it’s true.
+Much of the evidence comes from DNA (see: common descent in evolutionary biology).

 The LUCA

 This earliest ancestor is called the last universal common ancestor or LUCA.
-LUCA, which would have been the simplest of single celled organisms, is estimated to have lived about 4 billion years ago.
+LUCA is estimated to have lived about 4 billion years ago and would have been an extremely simple single celled organism.

 Human populations are closer cousins

 Contrary to the very distant relationship between species, most human populations are much more closely related.
-Estimates suggest that among all humans worldwide we are probably no more than 150th cousins.
+Estimates suggest that among all humans worldwide, we are probably no more than about 150th cousins.

 Not everything that moves is a cousin

-There are some non cellular biological forms that are not in our lineage, for example viruses.
+There are some biological forms that are not in our lineage, such as viruses.
 So you are not a blood relative of the COVID or influenza virus.
 That should provide some comfort.

 Epilogue